siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/6-container-platform-podman/620-how-to-understand-podman-networking-basics-on-almalinux.md

 ---
 title: How to Understand Podman Networking Basics on AlmaLinux
 linkTitle: Podman Networking Basics
-description: In this blog post, we’ll delve into Podman networking basics, with a focus on AlmaLinux.
+description: In this article, we’ll delve into Podman networking basics, with a focus on AlmaLinux.
 date: 2024-12-11
 weight: 620
 draft: false